 ACCT 261 Intermediate Accounting I

-Accounting I 3 cr.
 This course covers, in depth, the topics introduced in ACCT 161 and includes the theoretical basis for these accounting principles as regulated by the accounting industry.
 Prerequisite(s): ACCT 162.
 Code 1 course fee.

 ACCT 262 Intermediate Accounting II